rxdi/starter-client-side-lit-html/README.md

 ##### Running App

 For starting and building application we will use Parcel a new configuration-less web bundler [ParcelJS](https://parceljs.org/)

-This project is with added ReactJS and when builded for production bundle is less than 800Kb!!

 To install parcel type: